 What are you excited about brand-wise this summer?

 BS: So much!
 Poplar really soft-launched in November-so I say we are kicking it into gear with Poplar.
 This summer we will relaunch our website with an upgraded look and feel and incredible functionality.
 In the year I have been working in cannabis, so much has changed.
 I am excited about the evolving legal landscape and what that will enable Poplar to accomplish.
 Our ride is just beginning.

-Photography Courtesy of Beryl Solomon
+Photography by: Photography Courtesy of Beryl Solomon